 Looking for home office ideas?
-As working from home becomes increasingly popular, it’s worth dedicating a while room or outdoor garden studio to office space, if at all possible.
+As working from home becomes increasingly popular, it’s worth dedicating a whole room or outdoor garden studio to office space, if at all possible.
 These home office ideas should help you create the study of your dreams.

 Although the home office needs to be practical, that doesn’t mean it can’t be inviting.
-Think about using colour and pattern to create an attractive work environment, but ensure the scheme remains calm to aid concentration.
+Think about using color and pattern to create an attractive work environment, but ensure the scheme remains calm to aid concentration.

 With a carefully considered layout, it’s possible to turn a guest room into a dual-purpose space that can accommodate overnight visitors and also work as an office.
 The key to this partnership is built-in storage, which conceals clutter and work-related papers, keeping the room ordered.